gklyne/notes/20220926-IETF-registry-notes.md

 - S3: Non-IETF-stream RFC publication
 - S4, S6: Adequacy of documentation
 - S5: The registration procedure isn't clear about the need for consensus
-- S7: Ppersistent registration attempts
+- S7: Persistent registration attempts
 - S8: Change control for permanent registrations

 Other issues encountered